MichaelHallik/MichaelHallik.github.io/_posts/2021-05-25-Robot-Framework-Crypto-Library.md

 	Library     CryptoLibrary    variable_decryption=True	password=myUnhashedPrivateKeyPassword

 However, in <i>our</i> import statement this is not necessary, since we had previously saved our (hashed) password to disk.
 If no password is provided as import argument, the CryptoLibrary will simply look for a password file in the designated folder and, if found, will use it.
 As was mentioned before, you can set the folder it should look for through the 'Set key path' menu option of the CryptoLibrary CLI tool.
-The tool's default folder is:
+The default folder is:

 <code class="snippet">your_Python_root_folder\Lib\site-packages\CryptoLibrary\keys</code>.